ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFilesApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.FilesFilesApi();
+let apiInstance = new Api.FilesFilesApi();
 let fileId = 9846; // Number | The file ID for locking.
 let opts = {
-  'lockFileParameters': new DocspaceApiJavascript.LockFileParameters() // LockFileParameters | The parameters for locking a file.
+  'lockFileParameters': new Api.LockFileParameters() // LockFileParameters | The parameters for locking a file.
 };
 apiInstance.lockFile(fileId, opts, (error, data, response) => {
   if (error) {